tireddy2/PQC_JOSE_COSE/draft-ietf-jose-pqc-kem.md

 Note: This differs from the "OKP" usage model and requires further discussion within the WG.

 For ML-KEM algorithms, as specified in {{FIPS203}}, there are two possible representations of a private key: a seed and a fully expanded private key derived from the seed.
 This document specifies the use of only the seed form for private keys.
-To promote interoperability, this specification mandates that the "d" parameter MUST contain the 32-byte seed used to generate the ML-KEM key pair.
+To promote interoperability, this specification mandates that the "priv" parameter MUST contain the 32-byte seed used to generate the ML-KEM key pair.
 It does not support the expanded private key representation defined by NIST.
 This approach ensures consistency with other PQC algorithms used in JOSE/COSE, and avoids ambiguity.

 # Security Considerations